 Here, you’ll learn about exactly what ADHD is, what causes ADHD, how it looks different in children adults, and some common ways that ADHD is treated.
 You’ll also be able to answer that pressing question, “Can a person grow out of ADHD?”

 What ADHD Is

 ADHD stands for attention deficit hyperactivity disorder.
 This condition makes it so that a person with ADHD has difficulty responding and reacting to sensory input.
-That’s because their brain isn’t collecting and organizing all of the sensory information that it’s receiving in a way that is conducive to focusing, paying attention, or reacting properly.
 As a result, the person with ADHD may react to sensory input in a way that those around them might describe as “easily distracted” or “off-topic.”
 The most common symptoms of ADHD include:

 - Not being able to sit still, especially if the environment is quiet and calm.

 - Not being able to wait for a turn, wait in a line, or be patient when instructed.

 - Talking too much in settings where it isn’t appropriate.